Satwik-uppada/Data-Analysis-Capstone-Project/README.md

 ## Conclusion 🎉

 This project provides a comprehensive analysis of Amazon product sales, offering valuable insights into pricing strategies, sales performance, and category-specific trends.
 The findings can be leveraged to drive business growth and improve customer satisfaction in the e-commerce industry.

+# How to run in your machine
+- Once go through this page: https://github.com/Satwik-uppada/Data-Analysis-Capstone-Project/blob/main/How%20to%20run.md